 How Much Do Speech-Language Pathology Assistant Majors Make?

 Salaries According to BLS

 The median salary for someone in a career related to speech-language pathology assistant is $39,110.
-This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.